hsnucnmc/winter-2022/logging.md

 The basic format is `{facility}.{level}  {action}`, `{facility}.{level}` part is also called "selector".

-We can also use property-based filter. https://www.rsyslog.com/doc/v8-stable/configuration/filters.html
+We can also use property-based filter.
+Check out [Property-Based Filters](https://www.rsyslog.com/doc/v8-stable/configuration/filters.html#property-based-filters).

 <!--